geoffreylitt/homepage/source/articles/2019-07-29-browser-extensions.html.md

 ## Small tools > Big apps

 Many browser extensions are generic tools designed to enhance my use of all websites.
 I can use my highlighting and clipping tools everywhere, instead of needing a different highlighting tool for each article I read.
-Just like using a real highlighters and scissors for paper articles, I can master these tools once and get a lot of leverage by applying them in many contexts.
+Just like using a physical highlighter and scissors for clipping paper articles, I can master these tools once and get a lot of leverage by applying them in many contexts.

 This way of thinking about software is quite different from building standalone apps that are meant to be used in isolation from each other.

+* normally we think OS builds the tools (think copy paste) and developers build apps
+* but in extensions, the developers are also building the generic tools

 When software is built in small units, it also changes the economics.
 The majority of extensions I use are free, and are perhaps too small in their feature set to support a business.
 And yet, because small extensions are cheap enough to build and distribute, people still choose to make them, and I can get access to these bits of software that improve my life.
 Massive software built by huge companies isn't the only way.